daniel-mar/daniel-mar/README.md

 ### Hello!👋 I'm Daniel Martinez.
-A painter turned self taught full stack developer
+A residential & commercial painter turned self taught full stack developer
 Attending an immersive software development bootcamp to become an overall better developer!

 #### Here are a collection of projects that I've developed throughout my software development journey!